 “I was also able to take the opportunity to talk face to face with representatives from trade associations and the media and to update them regarding our latest company developments.”

-Catch up on what happened at this year’s show in our roundup below.
+Catch up on what happened at this year’s show in our Storify roundup below [update: Storify service no longer online].
 Multimodal 2015 will be held 28-30 April 2015 at the NEC, Birmingham, UK.